xabrs/bsp-qemu-arm/README.md

 # bsp-qemu-arm
 Minimal BSP for run QNX 6.5.0 on QEMU ARM System emulator.

+## UPD:
+I managed to run sabrelite BSP (ARM).
+Network and USB-strorage (qemu virtual fat) working.
+It is not planned to develop this repository.

 ## Description

 My configruation: Windows 10, QEMU version: 6.0.93